Inpatient Medicine

 All residents rotate on the core subspecialty services of gastroenterology, infectious disease, nephrology, endocrinology, and rheumatology which include inpatient consultative and outpatient experiences.
 In addition, PGY3 residents have an inpatient consultative medicine rotation and a geriatrics rotation.

 Residents can design their own elective rotations to meet their specific educational goals and can pursue off site or international electives.
 These rotations must meet the requirements of all educational rotations (goals and objectives, supervisor, evaluation) and must be approved by the GME committee at UVM Medical Center.
-Residents have traveled recently to Alaska, India, and Turkey on away electives.
+Residents have traveled recently to Alaska, India, Africa, and Turkey on away electives.

 All residents rotate through the Process Improvement and Patient Safety Course.
 Additional training for a certificate in Public Heath or Health Care Administration is available for residents with an interest in these areas.